stellashen/cross-off/README.md

 After we delete a task, it will be moved to the "Trash" can, and we can click the "Trash" button on the sidebar to open the trash page and view the deleted tasks.

-View sample state here:
-<a href="https://github.com/stellashen/cross-off/wiki/sample-state" target="_blank">Sample State - CrossOff wiki</a>
+View sample state here: [Sample State - CrossOff wiki](https://github.com/stellashen/cross-off/wiki/sample-state)

 To achieve these goals, I used the following code: